Methods of Setting Stop Loss Stock Indices Orders in Indices

 2. Setting Stop Loss Stock Indices Order using Support and Resistance Levels

-Another way of setting stop loss stock indices orders is to use supports and resistance levels, on the trading charts.
+Another way of setting stop loss orders is to use supports and resistance areas, on the charts.

 A resistance or a support level should act like a barrier for stock index price movement, this is why they are used to set stop losses, if this barrier is broken the stock index price movement can go towards the opposite direction of the original stock indices trade, but if this barriers (support and resistance levels) are not broken the stock index price will continue moving in the intended direction.